Dynamic Feedback Linearization of Control Systems with Symmetry: A non-`integrator chain' dynamic feedback linearization example

 from which the explicit solution is readily deduced, but too lengthy to record here.

-Note that the functions $\phi^4$ and $\phi^6$ are {\it flat outputs} for \eqref{tVTOL} and that they arise canonically as the {\it fundamental functions} of the dynamic linearization \eqref{DFL4Example3}.
-This is a consequence of the general theory.
-Thereby cascade feedback linearization provides a geometric characterization of flat outputs in the case of invariant flat control systems; see also \S\ref{PVTOLsection}.
+Note that the functions $\phi^4$ and $\phi^6$ are {\it flat outputs} for \eqref{tVTOL} and that they arise canonically as the {\it fundamental functions} of the dynamic linearization \eqref{DFL4Example3}, once $y^1$ is replaced by $u^2-x^1x^2u^1$, according to \eqref{chi diff}.
+Thus cascade feedback linearization provides a geometric method based on symmetries for constructing flat outputs in the case of invariant flat control systems; see also Section \ref{PVTOLsection}.

-\section{Yet Another Look at the PVTOL}
+\section{Yet another look at the PVTOL}

-In \cite{DynamicVTOL} the authors made a study of the well known PVTOL control system \eqref{tVTOL1} by writing down a complete set of flat outputs and thereby derived a dynamic linearization feedback equivalent to the Brunovsk\'y form of signature $\langle 0, 0, 0, 2\rangle$.
+In \cite{DynamicVTOL}, the authors made a study of the well-known PVTOL control system \eqref{tVTOL1} by writing down a complete set of flat outputs and thereby derived a dynamic linearization feedback equivalent to the Brunovsk\'y form of signature $\langle 0, 0, 0, 2\rangle$.
 According to their account the authors achieved this by inspired guesswork.
-In this section, we show how these flat outputs can be derived systematically using the theory of the present paper.
+In this section, we show how these flat outputs can be derived systematically using only the symmetry considerations of the present paper.
+We remark that additional recent work \cite{Gstottner_Kolar_Schoberl_2022_Flat,Gstottner_Kolar_Schoberl_2023_Flat} also give a method to systematically develop dynamic feedbacks of the PVTOL system.